SoftySkills/modern_backoffice/README.md

-# Admin Dashboard with Supabase Backend
+# Modern Backoffice with Supabase Backend

-This project is a fully functional Admin Dashboard for managing student data, built using modern web development tools.
+This project is a fully functional Modern Backoffice for managing student data, built using modern web development tools.
 It features a robust backend powered by Supabase and a sleek, responsive frontend using React and Vite.

 ---